JAY NEDRY

 drums/band manager

-Jay recently was back in college, graduated with his degree in history in May 2018 from William and Mary, and is finishing up his Masters degree in American Studies at W&M, with has future plans to be a professor at some college in Virginia and regale his students with stories of mayhem and disorder from his crazy days on the road.
+Jay recently was back in college, graduateing with his degree in history in May 2018 from William and Mary, and is finishing up his Masters of Arts in American Studies at W&M, in May of 2026. with future plans to be a professor at some college in Virginia and regale his students with stories of mayhem and disorder from his crazy days on the road.
+“William and Mary is a very special place that has enriched my life in so many ways,” Jay has stated, “It is an honor and privilege to have the life-time relationship with America’s oldest university, a public ivy that has been granted to me.”

 DEXTER DUNN